We are committed to delivering energy, responsibly.

 Anti-facilitation of tax evasion

-The Company’s policy is to conduct business in an honest way, and to seek to prevent, where practicable, the use of corrupt practices including tax evasion.
-Read more
+The Company’s Anti-facilitation of tax evasion Policy is to conduct business in an honest way, and to seek to prevent, where practicable, the use of corrupt practices including tax evasion.

 Business Principles and Ethics

 The Company is committed to maintaining high standards of corporate governance to ensure that it is managed with openness, honesty and transparency.
-The Company’s Business Principles and Ethics Policy, which can be found on our website link, is key to the way we work both internally and externally.
+The Company’s Business Principles and Ethics Policy is key to the way we work both internally and externally.

 Corporate Governance Code